International-Soil-Radiocarbon-Database/ISRaD/_pages/database.md

 htmlwidgets: TRUE
 ---
 ## Accessing ISRaD Data
 *   Using R, the compiled database or individual ISRaD datasets can be downloaded (in .xlsx, .csv, and .rda format) and easily loaded into an R session following [this tutorial](/user_manual_Aug15_2019.html).
 For more information see the [R package](https://international-soil-radiocarbon-database.github.io/ISRaD/rpackage/) page of this website.
 *   For non-R users, ISRaD data is available in .xlsx and .csv formats.
 Download [here](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/raw/master/ISRaD_data_files/database/ISRaD_database_files.zip) (contents of the zip archive are described in detail in the **Data Files** section below).

 ## Raw versus "Extra" data
 There are two different versions of the compiled database:
-*   **Raw data files** (with names begining in "ISRaD_data") contain only data ingested from the original source datasets.
+*   **Raw data files** (with names beginning in "ISRaD_data") contain only data ingested from the original source datasets.
-*   **Expanded or "extra" data files** (with names begnining in "ISRaD_extra") include the original raw data as well as additional variables that have either been calculated from existing data or imported based on geospatial coordinates, such as geospatially referenced climate data.
-ISRaD_extra variables are listed and described in detail [here](https://raw.githubusercontent.com/International-Soil-Radiocarbon-Database/ISRaD/master/Rpkg/inst/extdata/ISRaD_Extra_Info.xlsx).
+*   **Expanded or "extra" data files** (with names begnining in "ISRaD_extra") include the original raw data as well as additional variables that have either been calculated from existing data or imported based on geospatial coordinates, such as geospatially referenced land cover, climate, and soil data.

-Descriptions of all ISRaD variables are available in the [ISRaD Template Information](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/raw/master/Rpkg/inst/extdata/ISRaD_Template_Info.xlsx) and [ISRaD_extra Information](https://raw.githubusercontent.com/International-Soil-Radiocarbon-Database/ISRaD/master/Rpkg/inst/extdata/ISRaD_Extra_Info.xlsx) files.
+Descriptions of all ISRaD variables are available in the [ISRaD Template Information](https://soilradiocarbon.org/database_structure/) and [ISRaD_extra Information](https://soilradiocarbon.org/extra_structure/) files.

 ## Data Files
 The following files are included in the [ISRaD_database_files.zip](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/blob/master/ISRaD_data_files/database/ISRaD_database_files.zip) archive